-- Applicants who have a record of administrative experience are advised to submit letters of recommendation and a vita which may be used in determining admissions status. - 2.
-Submit a statement of no more than 750 words, indicating why you are interested in this program.
+- 1. Applicants who have a record of administration experience are advised to submit letters of recommendation and a vita which may be used in determining admissions status. - Submit a statement of no more than 500 words, indicating why you are interested in this program.